ladbible homepage

 Although going sober is more popular than ever, there are still many who struggle with alcoholism behind the scenes.

-A dependence on alcohol can present itself in many different ways, whether it's knocking back several beers a day, or needing a glass of wine every night before you go to bed.
+A dependence on alcohol can present itself in many different ways, whether it's knocking back several beers a day, needing a glass of wine every night before you go to bed, or needing alcohol to socialise and 'have fun'.

 Thankfully, we're living in a society where stigmas are being lifted, and people feel more confident to talk about their health issues online and offer advice to others.